 Metered Accounts – Large Residential, Commercial, and all New Construction have metered accounts, which are billed based on usage, every two months.
 Final meter readings are sometimes required before final water bills are issued.
 FPCs obtained online are valid for 60 days from the last meter reading date.

 Condo Units – An FPC for a condo unit confirms that the association’s water account is in good standing, and no water bill is assessed against the condo unit.
 Paid assessment letters are not required.

 Foreclosures – Upon presentment of an FPC with an unrecorded Judicial Sale deed attached, the City will prorate a water account.
 Water charged assessed prior to the date of execution will be the responsibility of the former owner.
 The foreclosing lender or judicial sale purchaser will be responsible for charges that accrue after the date of execution.

 Final Meter Readings – When the City has not obtained an actual meter reading within the last 60 days, a final meter reading is required before the City issues a final water bill and Full Payment Certificate.
-This process takes approximately one week.
+This process takes at least two weeks.

 Field Review – An internal process where the Department of Water Management assesses a legal description to determine or confirm the applicable water account(s).
 This process takes 2-5 business days.
 This process is required for all vacant lots, and some Commercial / Large Residential.

 Online FPC – The City issues many FPCs to registered users online.
 These FPCs have “final” water bills when set to Ready, but the balances due may go up at any time due to new bills or penalties.
 The balances may also go down due to payments by property owners.

 Water Liens – A release of lien will be issued by the City if the water balance is zero, and if there is a recent meter reading (if metered account).
 Payoff Letters are not needed / not issued if there is a Ready online FPC.
 The balance due on an online Ready FPC serves as the payoff amount due.